Being Dad has nothing to do with fathering a child.

 A Dad fears the Lord.

-When he fears the Lord, he gains and grows in his Wisdom.
+When he fears the Lord, Dad gains and grows in his Wisdom.

-When he fears the Lord, he would not even let the thought of NOT being a Husband or Dad enter his mind or leave his mouth.
+When he fears the Lord, Dad would not even let the thought of NOT being a Husband or Dad enter his mind or leave his mouth.

-When he fears the Lord, he protects and nurtures his own Natural Aptitudes to grow as a Man so as to better serve his Wife and Children.
+When he fears the Lord, Dad protects and nurtures his own Natural Aptitudes to grow as a Man so as to better serve his Wife and Children.

-When he fears the Lord, he does not settle for being a father.
+When he fears the Lord, Dad does not settle for being a father.
 The very idea is abhorrent to him.

 Fear of the Lord is an understanding that God can smite a Man.
 It’s an understanding that God has done so in the past and will again.
-It’s an understanding that while modern scholarship and Biblical study tend to minimize the idea of actually fearing God – being afraid of Him – by emphasizing the awe and reverence of His being, there is still the simple fact that the basic, first and foremost truth is that fear of God is fear – plain and simple but very powerful, raw terror.
+It’s an understanding that while modern scholarship and Biblical study tend to minimize the idea of actually fearing God – being afraid of Him – by emphasizing the awe and reverence of His being (the filial fear), there is still the simple fact that the basic, primal, first and foremost fear of God is servile fear – plain and simple but very powerful, raw terror.

 Being a Dad is simple, but not easy.